-As parents and educators it is our responsibility to promote resilience, and to help children build and practise this skill.
-This will give them reserves on which to draw when navigating their way through life's inevitable challenges.If you are looking for a child-friendly way to kickstart a discussion around dealing with life's challenges, you might find our read, sing & learn song, ‘Bounce Back!’ helpful (sample video below.
-You can also download the 'Bounce Back!' song MP3 package, with our compliments free, for a limited time).
+As parents and educators, it is our responsibility to promote resilience and to help children build and practise this skill.
+This will give them reserves on which to draw when navigating their way through life's inevitable challenges.If you are looking for a child-friendly resource to kickstart a discussion around dealing with life's challenges, you might like to check out our curriculum-aligned, read, sing & learn-along song video, ‘Bounce Back!’ (sample below), and/or MP3 song package.
+Both are discounted for a limited time), and the lyric sheet is free, for a limited time.

 This curriculum-aligned song helps students to understand the meaning of resilience, it’s importance, and how to build and practice it.

 There are everyday things we can do to help children learn strategies to not only cope with adverse circumstances but to also survive, thrive, and emerge from them stronger than before.
 We can do this by:

 - Helping them to feel safe and supported

 - Modelling strong, supportive relationships

 - Giving them responsibility and helping them to build strong, supportive friendships

 - Encouraging them to talk about their feelings, and validating them